RobLoach/metalsmith-metadata-files/README.md

 The [minimatch options](https://github.com/isaacs/minimatch#options) that are used when matching against the JSON Pattern.
 Defaults to `{ matchBase: true }`.

+### `.inheritFilePrefix`

+The prefix that is expected when searching for inheritted files.
+Defaults to `metadata-files://`.

 ## License

 MIT